dominikduda/savage_mcp/README.md

 ### Multiple MCP processes

-MCP hosts may start more than one Savage MCP process at the same time—for example, separate OpenCode sessions or concurrent local jobs.
+MCP hosts may start more than one Savage MCP process at the same time-for example, separate OpenCode sessions or concurrent local jobs.
 Savage MCP processes that resolve to the same configuration file automatically share one browser bridge.

 One process is elected as the **bridge leader**.
 It owns the configured browser WebSocket port and the authenticated Savage Scraper connection.
 Additional Savage MCP processes act as **proxies** over local OS IPC and forward browser/status requests to that leader.
 Requests from all participating processes are serialized by the leader before they reach Chrome, so multiple MCP clients do not compete for the single dedicated browser tab.